Back in 2008 I was in Mumbai, and one afternoon I went to the PVR multiplex in Juhu to see the Hindi film Jodhaa Akbar.

 Not unimportantly, and only the day before, I had seen a stimulating demonstration of 3d, organized by technology manufacturer Quantel at the Taj Hotel at Land’s End in Mumbai.

-I was fascinated by the various examples we were shown, and especially intrigued by the effect that this format has on human bodies in movement.
+I was fascinated by the various examples we were shown in the demo, and especially intrigued by the effect that this format has on human bodies in movement.
 Black & white stereo 3d imagery showed, for example, an interesting “Dynamic Sculptural” look.
 Indeed, I found this to be one of the most potentially stimulating aspects 3d has to offer.
 I also observed that atmospheric particles - dust, snow, vapor and rain etc. can contribute to making us feel much more immersed in what’s going on, especially if underlined with three dimensional sound.
 When shown also in slow motion, the atmospheric effects become even more fascinating.

-However, and also apart from the fairly well known, and often heavily abused effects of objects and people flying out of the screen towards us to create justly-called "cheap thrills", and which sometimes do actually have a validity in the film’s story line, 3d in itself can be used to create a hyper-stereo effect on scenarios or wide shots, to the extent of being able to re-create the emotions one can experience such as fear of heights or vertigo, while giving a new and more stimulating aspect to the Cinematography of location shots – that of depth.
+However, and also apart from the fairly well known, and often heavily abused effects of objects and people flying out of the screen towards us to create justly-called "cheap thrills", and which very rarely do actually have a validity in the film’s story line, 3d in itself can be used to create a hyper-stereo effect on scenarios or wide shots, to the extent of being able to re-create the emotions one can experience such as fear of heights or vertigo, while giving a new and more stimulating aspect to the Cinematography of location shots – that of depth.

-I’m not joking, as I was once standing on the backlot of Cinecittà in Rome in the small and shaky confines of a two person so-called "cherry picker", some 40 meters above ground with director Giuseppe Tornatore - he wanted to evaluate what a shot from a mini helicopter would look like on an extravagantly high set that had been built there for a commercial.
+I’m not joking, as I was once standing on the backlot of Cinecittà in Rome in the small and shaky confines of a two person so-called "cherry picker", some 40 meters above ground with director Giuseppe Tornatore - he wanted to evaluate what a shot from a mini helicopter would look like on an extravagantly high set that had been built there for a commercial and an event.
 I told him that I suffered from heights, and he turned to me and said “Just think that you’re watching a film, and then you won’t suffer”.
 His advice worked then (well, to an extent!), but I laughed to myself when I saw Avatar in Italy’s best Cinema (the Arcadia in Melzo, near Milan, with it’s 30 meter wide screen and bright 3d projection) I suffered that same sensation of the tingling in my feet that I normally suffer from fear of heights, yet, there I was in a Cinema watching a film!

 In a stimulating test I made some time ago with another Italian director, he mentioned that the film he was about to shoot would be shot in very few locations - basically, almost all in a single room.
 He asked me if we could make the public feel as if they were in the same room as the actors with 3d.
-I suggested putting the cameras fairly low and tilted slightly up in such a way as to show us the floor with the same perspective as that of the Cinema itself, and keeping the sides fairly empty and dark so as to make the projection “window” all but disappear.
+I suggested putting the cameras fairly low and tilted slightly up iwith wide lensing n such a way as to show us the floor with the same perspective as that of the Cinema itself, and keeping the sides fairly empty and dark so as to make the projection “window” all but disappear.
 He was pleasantly surprised by the results after some tests that we shot to prove the point.

 OK, you might be asking yourselves by now “What on Earth has 3d got to do with Jodhaa Akbar”, especially since, those of you that may have seen it, know that it was a 2d film.